raito-io/raito-io.github.io/docs/overview/concepts.md

 <!--
 re-enable when it's available in the UI
 ### Tags
 Meta data is highly important in Raito.
-Within *Raito Cloud* meta data is represented as tags.
+Within *Raito Cloud* metadata is represented as tags.

 Tags can be specified on most elements in the *Raito Graph*.
 Tags will be inherited by other nodes in the graph where it makes sense.
 -->